michaelxwang/michaelxwang.github.io/cat/tax/_posts/2025-04-26-qualified-mortgage-interest.md

 ### Definition of Qualified Interest

-While the [IRS Publication 936][pub936]{:target="_blank"}
+While [IRS Publication 936][pub936]{:target="_blank"}
-provides "average mortgage balance" method that works for simple cases, for more complex cases, its instructions are inconsistent, confusing, and simply incorrect.
+provides an "average mortgage balance" method that works well for simple cases, it does not clearly define the calculation for complex cases involving multiple changes in principal, leading to potential confusion.

 This is because there is no precise mathematical definition of "average mortgage balance" beyond those simple cases, and you cannot calculate something that is not defined.